 You will want to try and consume about three servings, or 6 ounces, of protein daily.
 You should try to break up these servings into meals and snacks throughout your day instead of cramming them all into one or two meals.
 Protein is especially important if you’re trying for clean eating weight loss results — it takes more energy to break down protein than any of the other macronutrients.

 Grains often get a bad rap because the majority of the foods containing grains nowadays are processed, such as sugary cereals and white breads.
 As long as you choose healthy grain options, you will reap all the benefits, including energy, vitamins and minerals essential to keep your body functioning normally.

 How many servings of grains do you need?

 You need about six servings of grains, or six ounces, daily.
 A slice of bread and a half cup of cooked rice or pasta counts as one ounce or serving.
 Half of the grains you eat in a day should be whole grains.

+What else is included in a clean eating meal plan for weight loss?
+Fruit.
 While fruits do contain sugar, this kind of sugar is not bad for you.
 It is the kind of sugar your body needs to stay healthy.
 Fruit is therefore naturally sweet, which means it can satisfy your sugar cravings if you don’t want to reach for something less healthy.